 A Comparison of Automated Testing Tools

-OVERVIEW OF TOOLS
+OVERVIEW OF 4 AUTOMATED TESTING TOOLS

-HP Unified Functional Testing (UFT), formerly QuickTest Professional (QTP), is probably the most popular commercial tool for functional test automation.
-HP UFT offers a comprehensive set of features that can cover most functional automated testing needs on the desktop, mobile and Web platforms.
+Unified Functional Testing (UFT), formerly QuickTest Professional (QTP), is probably the most popular commercial tool for functional test automation.
+UFT offers a comprehensive set of features that can cover most functional automated testing needs on the desktop, mobile and Web platforms.

-COMPARISON OF TOOLS
+COMPARISON OF THE AUTOMATED TESTING TOOLS

 The table below provides a comparison of the tools based on the key features of software automation.